open-horizon/examples/edge/services/helloMMS/CreateService.md

 # Creating Your Own Hello MMS Edge Service

-Follow the steps in this page to create your first Horizon edge service that uses the model management service.
+Follow the steps in this page to create your first Horizon edge service that uses the Model Management Service.

 ## Preconditions for Developing Your Own Service